Creating opportunities for access to microfinance, services, and markets to improve the lives and communities of the working poor in Latin America.

 TO THE POOR

 WCCN has been selected for the ImpactAssets 50 2021 Emerging Impact Manager List, marking the second time that WCCN has appeared in this database from ImpactAssets.

-2020 was an eventful year at WCCN.
-Click the button below to see what WCCN accomplished with the support of our partners.
+2021 was an eventful year at WCCN.
+Click the button below to see what WCCN accomplished with the support of our community.

 WCCN Increases Impact with Milestone $12 Million in Investor Liabilities

 WCCN's Capital for Communities Fund has reached $12 million in investor liabilities, allowing the organization to support even more families with microfinance and social services during the pandemic.

 Through surveys and in-depth interviews, WCCN learned about the borrowers our partners directly served and how access to microfinance and social services impact them.

 Address: 211 S Paterson Street, Suite 260, Madison WI 53703